mokshgulati/peer2peer-webRTC-app/README.md

    - Close other applications using camera/microphone
    - Try refreshing the page

-## License

-MIT License - feel free to use this project for any purpose.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.